 Clothes are in constant need for cleaning purposes.
 Be it the bathroom mirror or the closet in your kitchen, you’ll be in need of clothes to clean all of them.
 Why not use your old clothes instead of buying some more for cleaning the house?
 Here are a few good suggestions: you can use old socks, especially the terry one for cleaning surfaces.
 All you need to do is cut open the sock from the back and use the inside of it for cleaning.
 You can use the lighter colored socks for cleaning bathroom surfaces while darker ones for tables and furniture which collect dust and you can see how much dirt you’ve removed!

 2. Recycle old cloth: Make cloth craft

 Another beautiful way of expressing your creativity, along with making use of your old cloth, is by making cloth craft.
 You can make puppets, book covers, coasters, small covers for you electronic items, decorative bows and much more with your collection of old clothes.
+In fact, by taking inspiration from something like 1930s Men’s Fashion you can even give a retro look to your old clothes.
 Once you get going at making new and innovative things from stuff in your closet, you won’t be running to the craft store to buy those pretty items anymore.